 The mountain offers excellent views across to her big sister Mt Kilimanjaro and is an excellent climb either as a standalone trip or as an acclimatiser before tackling Kilimanjaro.
 If you are doing it prior to climbing Kilimanjaro do contact us for a quote as discounts are available depending on the number of climbers doing both peaks.

-Mount Meru Programme
+Mount Meru itinerary

 - Arrival on day one